CharlieXie2001/My-School-Update-Log/My School Update Logs.md

 - New Menu Bar Widget on macOS app

+## V 1.0.1

+### V 1.0(68)
+- You will revieve an alert before deleting a task, assignment, exam, subject or a subject.
+- Fixed the bug that user interface might exceed the screen on Apple TV

 ## More features and improvments are coming in future updates, make sure your My School is updated to the latest version!